atymic/laravel-bulk-sqs-queue/README.md

 ## How it works

-By default, the Laravel SQS queue provides a `Queue::bulk()` method, which accepts an array of jobs for dispatch.
-This loops over every job, making one HTTP request for each job.
+By default, Laravel allows you to easily execute a batch of jobs with `Queue::bulk()` method or with built-in [job batching](https://laravel.com/docs/master/queues#job-batching).
+Both methods accept an array of jobs for dispatch and loop over every job, making one HTTP request for each job.

 This isn't an issue when you are dispatching a few jobs, but there's two major issues with bigger batches:

 - Waiting for 1000 http requests (even SQS, with 20-50ms latency) is two to five seconds, that's slow!
 - SQS is billed per request, and they support batching of up to 10 messages for the same cost as a single `sendMessage` call.
 That's a 10x cost saving!

+But AWS SQS has a [batch action](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-batch-api-actions.html) that let you group up to 10 messages with a single request, in order to reduce costs.
 Under the hood, this package override the bulk method to:

 - Batch jobs into 10 per request, or 200kb chunks (SQS has a maximum of 256kb, including request overhead/etc)
 - Dispatch those batches asynchronously, up to `$concurrency` at a time (default 5)

-That about it.
-The rest of the queue functions the exact same as normal :)
+That's about it.
+With this package, the laravel queue system should work the exact same as normal.
+You should have the same result in your application and your AWS SQS dashboard but with a smaller AWS bill :)

 ## Usage